POPVOX/site/site/emailverification/README.txt

 the user clicks the verification link.
-The class should have fields for data stored with the instance, plus a get_response method that takes two arguments (besides self): the HttpRequest and the emailverification.Record object that has just been verified (and will be deleted as soon as this call completes successfully).
+The class should have fields for data stored with the instance, plus a get_response method that takes two arguments (besides self): the HttpRequest and the emailverification.Record object that has just been verified.
 Here's an example:

 ===================
 from django.contrib.auth.models import User